-Only available in hospitals to measure the temperatures of patients without touching them, smart thermometers have been brought to our homes by likes of Nokia and Koogeek.
-Unlike traditional methods, this is a much more sanitary way to take someone’s temperature.
+Only available in hospitals to measure the temperatures of patients without touching them, smart thermometers have now been brought to our homes.
+Unlike traditional methods, they represent a more sanitary way to take someone’s temperature.

 While compiling this list, we’ve examined functions and features carefully and thoroughly.
 We try to test every device personally, but where not possible we took user reviews into consideration and dismissed devices with bad customer reviews and low ratings.
 This left us with the following selection.

-Lets get right to it, Nokia Thermo is our pick of the bunch.
+Lets get right to it, Withings (formerly Nokia) Thermo is our pick of the bunch.
 Perhaps the best known name on this list, this is the first smart thermometer to be approved by the US Food and Drug Administration (FDA).

 A simple, no-contact gesture is all it takes to obtain a temperature reading.
 Automatic sync with the dedicated app allows you to track your stats, get reminders, and input related symptoms/medications right on your smartphone.